MBurchard/bit-log/README.md

 });
 ```

-After this configuration you have 3 loggers, all of which can be used as required.
+After this configuration you have three loggers, all of which can be used as required.

 ```javascript
 const log = useLog(); // get the root logger